Matminator/Equivariant-graph-neural-networks-for-atomic-scale-simulations-three-week-project-/README.md

 # Equivariant graph neural networks for atomic scale simulations (three week project)

-This github repository contains some of the core results from tree week project: Equivariant graph neural networks for atomic scale simulations.
+This github repository contains some of the core results from three week project: Equivariant graph neural networks for atomic scale simulations.

 - Initial error considerations.ipynb: this contains a brief data overview of the AuTiO_2 data set, a benchmarking of NequIP models with r_max values as well as different ways of evaluating the error of these models.